-If you are coming from the North take House Rock Road about 20 miles to BLM 1017 (called Pine Tree Road) on the google map below, in green.
+If you are coming from the North take House Rock Road 20 miles to BLM 1017 (called Pine Tree Road) on the Google map below, in green.
 After about three miles bear right and continue on Pine Tree Road (in blue).
 6.1 miles from the intersection with House Rock Road reset your odometer and turn left.
 The general direction of the road you are traveling on is NNE.
 Go through the gate and continue 3.9 miles where you will bear left.
 Continue another 5.4 miles and you will see the main White Pocket parking area on your left.
 Alternatively you can continue straight for another .3 miles down a sandy hill to a second flat rocky area where you can also park.
 If you are camping this second area offers more privacy but the last sandy hill will present problems for some on the return.

 From the main parking area just head due West on the well defined trail to the White Pocket.

 Notes for your return - 0.5 miles after you leave the White Pocket bear right, the left fork goes to Hole in the Rock arch.
 1.4 miles after you leave the White Pocket you will reach an intersection, bear left here to retrace your route.
 If you go right you will soon hit a steep uphill which could be troublesome for some cars.
 As of August 2011 the road was almost impassable in the uphill direction.

 From Pawhole take the "Shortcut" Road East from Pawhole 2.8 miles to Poverty Flat.
 The road is shown in red on the map.
 This road has a steep uphill near Pawhole and is difficult in dry conditions.
 The road is now marked one way against you due to the deep sand but people in good vehicles do drive it uphill.
 Then follow the Poverty Flat directions below.